-The election is still a year away, but people are lining up to replace Kansas City Mayor Sly James when he leaves office in 2019.
+Updated at 10:45 a.m., October 2, 2018: The election is nine months away, but candidates have lined up to replace Kansas City Mayor Sly James when he leaves office in 2019.

 Here's a list of everyone who has either formally announced or formed a campaign committee.